Shakeskeyboarde/configs/README.md

 # Commands, Licenses, Tools and Configs.

 Everything needed to setup a new Typescript library, service, SPA (single page app), or CLI (command line interface), from scratch.
-Shorten project bootstrapping time to just a few minutes, without using a [tool chain](https://reactjs.org/docs/create-a-new-react-app.html#recommended-toolchains).
+Shorten project bootstrapping time to a few minutes, without using a [tool chain](https://reactjs.org/docs/create-a-new-react-app.html#recommended-toolchains).
 This keeps your projects flexible, transparent, and future proof.

 ### Table of Contents